Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 An HRM isn’t just for interest’s sake.
 There’s a practical training purpose behind knowing how fast your heart is beating while you’re running.

-There’s a specific zone in which you should be running to get the best performance results.
-Knowing where your heart rate sits means you know whether or not you’re in the zone.
+Targeting workouts to specific heart rate zones is a proven way to get the best performance results.
+Knowing where your heart rate sits means you know when your effort is appropriate to the current workout.
 If not, you’ll be able to get an idea of how much more intense you need to go to get here.

 Your HRM provides an accurate idea of how much effort you’re exerting while you’re exercising.
-Without a heart rate monitor, you’re always going to be shooting in the dark.
+Without a heart rate monitor, you’ll have to teach yourself to run by perceived effort.
+That’s not a bad skill to have, but it’s not as accurate as knowing your heart rate.

 What Heart Rate Should You Run At?

-To calculate your max, subtract your current age from 220.
-That number will be your max rate – remember, 50 to 85% of that number will be where your heart should be.
+The most popular way to calculate your max heart rate is to subtract your current age from 220.
+Remember, 50 to 85% of that number will be where your heart rate should be.

 What Heart Rate Zone Is Best for Weight Loss?